4lg4/vue-multiple_views-vs-module_wrapper/README.md

 # Important
-> the comparison between using multi views objects or "module wrapper" ideas just navigate on the Settings and Settings Module menus
+> the comparison between multi views components or "module wrapper" ideas just navigate on the Settings and Settings Module menus